thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 An important server-hardening routine is to prevent password logins as root.

-To do this I needed to edit the root SSH config:
+To do this I edited the root SSH config:

 ```sh
 sudo vim /etc/sshd_config
 ```

-Then added the following:
+And added the following:

 ```
 PasswordAuthentication no
 ```

-Then restarted the SSH daemon:
+Then I restarted the SSH daemon:

 ```
 sudo systemctl restart sshd